Choooks22/YouTube.js/README.md

 const payload = {
   videoId: 'jLTOuvBTLxA',
   client: 'YTMUSIC', // InnerTube client, can be ANDROID, YTMUSIC, YTMUSIC_ANDROID, WEB or TV_EMBEDDED
-  parse: true // tells YouTube.js to parse the response, this is not sent to InnerTube.
+  parse: true, // tells YouTube.js to parse the response, this is not sent to InnerTube.
 };

 const response = await yt.actions.execute('/player', payload);